exercism/v3/languages/swift/concepts/dictionaries/about.md

-Excellent work.
 As [dictionaries][dictionaries] are one of Swift's three primary collection types, knowing how to work with dictionaries is a big part of knowing how to program in Swift.

 ## Key Takeaways from this Exercise